Christian-kam/sagemaker-custom-project-templates/s3_templates/mlops-github-actions/README.md

 ```

 ### 3. IAM User for GitHub Actions
+To allow GitHub Actions to deploy SageMaker endpoints in your AWS environment, you need to create an [AWS Identity and Access Management](https://aws.amazon.com/iam/) (IAM) user and grant it the necessary permissions.
+For instructions and best practices, refer to [Creating an IAM user in your AWS account](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html).
 Create an IAM user with the policy from [`iam/GithubActionsMLOpsExecutionPolicy.json`](./iam/GithubActionsMLOpsExecutionPolicy.json) and generate access keys for GitHub Secrets.
 ```bash
 # Create IAM user
 aws iam create-user --user-name sagemaker-github-actions-user